Nakkiah Lui: Career

-Awards
+Recognition and awards

+Lui has been regarded as a young leader in the Aboriginal Australian community.

 In 2012, Lui was the first recipient of the Dreaming Award by The Aboriginal and Torres Strait Island Arts Board of the Australia Council and was the inaugural recipient of the Balnaves Foundation Indigenous Playwright Award.

 In 2014, Lui was awarded the Malcolm Robertson Prize and a Green Room Award for Best Independent Production.

 In 2015 she was joint winner of the NSW Philip Parsons Fellowship for Emerging Playwrights, for Kill the Messenger.

 Lui received the Nick Enright Prize for playwriting in the 2018 New South Wales Premier's Literary Awards for Black is the New White.
 She won the 2021 Russell Prize for humour writing for the same work.

+In 2019, Lui was the subject of a painted portrait by Sydney-based artist Laura Jones, which was a finalist for the Archibald Prize that year.

+Preppers was nominated for Best Narrative Comedy Series, and Lui for Best Comedy Performer, at the 2021 AACTA Awards.

 Personal life

-Lui is a Gamilaroi/Torres Strait Islander woman and lives in Sydney.
+Lui is a Gamilaroi/Torres Strait Islander woman and was living in Sydney in 2018.